RTIInternational/gobbli/docs/quickstart.rst

 - Majority classifier (:class:`gobbli.model.majority.MajorityClassifier`): Classifies each example as the most frequent class in the training set.
 Supports training and prediction.
 - Random embedder (:class:`gobbli.model.random.RandomEmbedder`): Generates a fixed-size random length vector for each document.
 Supports embedding generation.

 We recommend scaffolding your code using one of these techniques before switching to a real model.
-Here are the currently implemented deep learning models:
+Here are the currently implemented models:

 - `Google's BERT <https://github.com/google-research/bert>`__: (:class:`gobbli.model.bert.BERT`) Supports training, prediction, and embedding generation.
 - `Microsoft's MT-DNN <https://github.com/namisan/mt-dnn>`__: (:class:`gobbli.model.mtdnn.MTDNN`) Supports training and prediction.